 The principal activities of Thunderbird Resorts Inc and its subsidiaries "the Group" is to develop, own and operate gaming venues.
-The Group also owns and manages hotels principally as a support to the gaming operations.
+The Group also owns and manages a Hotel.

 These activities are grouped into the following service lines:

 - Gaming the provision of table and slot games within a number of operating locations in the Group's chosen markets.
 The Group also has a limited sportsbook offering, however, it is considered to be immaterial to the Group's performance. - Hotel the Group offers B2C services where revenue is generated directly from occupancy of rooms by customers as well as B2B hotel management services where revenues are generated based on the occupancy rates of the property being managed.
 Hotel revenues also include the relevant food, beverage and hospitality income.